yfndx/hardhat-deploy-contract/README.md

 ### 9. Finsihed

-- Open the deployed-adddress.ts (location in utils folder)
+- Open the deployed-adddress.ts (location in utils folder).
-- Copy the address and paste the address in testnet dashboard
+- Copy the address and paste the address in testnet dashboard.
-- push this project to your github and paste your repository link in testnet dashboard
+- Push this project to your github and paste your repository link in testnet dashboard.